JonasPardon/laravel-event-visualizer/README.md

 Visit `your-app.test/event-visualizer` on a non-production environment.

-### Auto discovery
+## Supported

 Auto discovery of events and jobs might still fail.
-If you're using this and encounter errors, please open an issue.
+If you encounter errors, please open an issue.

-If you want to enable auto discovery, enable `auto_discover_jobs_and_events` in your config.
-This will currently disable manual discovery.
-If this gives you any problems, you should opt for manual discovery.

 Refer to the table below for support.